Skip to content

 Productivity and Focus Work

-The Pomodoro Technique, developed by Italian author Francesco Cirillo in the late 1980s, structures work into 25-minute focused sessions followed by 5-minute breaks.
-This method reduces procrastination and maintains consistent output.
+The Pomodoro Technique, developed by the Italian author Francesco Cirillo in the 1980s, structures work into focus sessions separated by short breaks.
+The common arrangement is 25 minutes of work and a 5-minute break.

 🔬 Science and Research

-Laboratory experiments, reaction time measurements, and observation protocols require precise time measurement at millisecond resolution.
-Pendulum oscillation measurements, chemical reaction timing, and human response time studies all benefit from browser-based precision timing.
+Laboratory experiments, reaction-time measurements and observation protocols need timing at millisecond resolution.
+Pendulum swing measurements, chemical reaction timing and human reaction-time studies all benefit from browser-based measurement with exportable data.
+For the limits of browser resolution, see our timing accuracy page.

 The stopwatch's CSV Export feature allows researchers and university students to transfer timing data directly into analysis programs.
 Each exported file includes lap number, total time, and split time.